MauricioAndrades/tern-install/readme.md

 sudo rsync -a '/usr/local' '/tmp/local';

-# option 2: make a tarball
+# option 2: make a tar-ball
 # cd where you want the archive to be:

 cd /path/to/where/you/want/the/backup/to/be;

-# make a tarball archive of all your files.
+# make a tar-ball archive of all your files.
 # gtar -cpvzf 'filename.tar.gz' 'path-to-backup'

 sudo gtar -cpvzf 'local.tar.gz' '/tmp/local'